 Symptoms

-Symptoms usually affect both eyes and include:
+Symptoms usually affect both eyes simultaneously and can range from mild annoyance to severe discomfort.
+They include:

-- Eye redness and fatigue.
+- General eye redness, heaviness, and fatigue.

-Causes: The 3 Layers
+Causes: The 3 Layers of Tears

 Other Common Triggers